LD By Lane Dotson · Last updated

 The markets change constantly.
 One day they will go up like crazy and then the next they will just go sideways.
 Some days they will be super choppy and whipsaw back and forth.
 You need to train yourself to be able to identify which conditions you are trading in and then either adjust your strategy accordingly or wait until the ideal market conditions present themselves.
 Paper trading is a perfect way to practice doing exactly that.

-There are multiple different platforms you can use to demo trade such as WeBull, Charles Schwab and Tradingview.
-They all have their own pros and cons, but we build indicators for the Tradingview platform, so that is the one we have experience with and it has plenty of features to give you a solid foundation to practice with.
+There are multiple different platforms you can use to demo trade such as WeBull, Charles Schwab and TradingView.
+They all have their own pros and cons, but we build indicators for the TradingView platform, so that is the one we have experience with and it has plenty of features to give you a solid foundation to practice with.

 Once you have nailed down your strategy and are profitable and comfortable with how you trade, then you can move on to trading with real money.
 But there are a few things you will need to be careful of when you make that transition.